 Definition of a warranty

-A warranty for the above things is most common in the case of purchasing electrical products and in most cases a warranty will last for 12 months to two years.
-In some cases in relation to more expensive goods a warranty may last for up to five years.
+A warranty is most common in the case of purchasing electrical products.
+Generally, a warranty will last for 12 months to two years, although in relation to more expensive goods, it may last longer.

 Warranties have the same effect as insurance policies, some are even underwritten by insurance companies and are said to give the consumer the peace of mind over the first few years of ownership of a product.

-Even if you do not have a warranty over goods which you have purchased you will still be provided with statutory rights under the Sale of Goods Act 1979 as amended.
+Even if you do not have a warranty over goods which you have purchased, you still have statutory rights under the Consumer Rights Act 2015 (CRA 2015).

-In the absence of a warranty the retailer of the goods is automatically liable for any faults which may develop within the first six months of ownership.
-Following this initial six month period the consumer will have to prove that any faults occurring are not down to misuse of the product or general wear and tear.
-Other factors such as the price paid, the specification or the model of the goods, the length of time you have had the goods and the length of time which they should last.
+After this initial six-month period, you will have to prove that any faults are not down to misuse of the product or general wear and tear.
+This might require you to obtain an expert report, opinion or evidence of similar problems across the product range.
+Factors such as the price, the specification/model of the goods, the length of time you’ve had the goods and the length of time which they should last will all be considerations.

 What if my warranty has run out?

-If a warranty which you have purchased in relation to goods has run out this will have no effect on your statutory rights under the Sale of Goods Act meaning that a retailer cannot refuse to provide you with a repair simply because the length of time of the warranty has expired.
+If a warranty in relation to goods you have bought has run out, this will have no effect on your statutory rights under CRA 2015, meaning a retailer cannot refuse to provide you with a repair simply because the warranty has expired.